Huang Shan Mao Feng

 Huang Shan Mao Feng is produced in She County, Huang Shan City, which is famous for producing green teas.
 The leaves are harvested from an organic tea garden, 1,000 meters above sea level, and far away from industrial areas.
 This garden does not have an organic certification because of the cost of paying a certifying body, but the tea makers still take great care to grown their tea without the use of agricultural chemicals.

 Picking season for this tea begins just after the Qing Ming festival on April 5th.
-Premium Huang Shan Mao Feng is the second harvest of the year, picked right after leaves for Imperial Huang Shan Mao Feng.
-Producers will continue picking tea until early May for lower grades of tea, but this Mao Feng is made only from leaves harvested at the beginning of April.
-The picking standard for this tea is 1 bud to 2 just opened tender leaves.
+We have selected Huang Shan Mao Feng from the second harvest of the year for its rich character and affordability.
+Producers will continue picking tea until early May for lower grades of tea, but this Mao Feng is made only from leaves harvested early in the season.
+The picking standard for this tea is one bud with two newly-opened leaves.

 This tea is picked by hand, and then carried back to the factory.
 The leaves are withered naturally for a few hours before they are roasted in a high heat oven to stop the oxidation.
 Then a lower heat oven will slowly roast the tea in the span of two or three sessions, the length and intensity of each roasting depends on how much moisture is in the air.